Anna Maria Dengel

 Mother Anna Maria Dengel, Medical Mission Sisters (S.C.M.M.), (16 March 1892 – 17 April 1980) was an Austrian physician, Religious Sister and missionary.
 She was the founder of the Medical Mission Sisters, which was among the first congregations of Religious Sisters authorized by the Roman Catholic Church to provide full medical care to the poor and needy in the overseas missions.

 Biography

 Early life and education

 Anna Maria Dengel was born 16 March 1892, in Steeg, Austria, to Edmund Wilhelm Dengel and Maria Gertrud (Scheidle) Dengel.
 Anna had four brothers and sisters, and four half-brothers and sisters.
 After her mother died when Anna was nine, she was enrolled in the boarding school of the Visitation monastery in Hall in Tirol.
-After completing her schooling there, she was offered a position to teach German in Lyons, France.
+After completing her schooling there, she was offered a position to teach German in Lyons-la-Forêt, France.
 Dengel accepted the offer and taught there for two years before returning home to Austria.